 If you make less than that amount, you may be able to reduce your repayment period to as little as three years.
 You can enter your financial information into a Chapter 13 bankruptcy calculator for an estimate of what your monthly payments might look like in this situation.

 To qualify for Chapter 13, your debts must be under predetermined maximums.
 For unsecured debt, your total may not surpass $1,149,525 and your secured debt may not surpass $383,175.
-However, unlike Chapter 7 bankruptcy, you may include overdue mortgage payments in your repayment plan to avoid foreclosure.
+However, unlike Chapter 7, you may include overdue mortgage payments to avoid foreclosure.